 The officers are defined in the Co-operative and Community Benefit Societies Act 2014 as the members of the Management Committee, managers and employees of the Association.
-Key management personnel consist of the Director.
+Key management personnel consist of the Management Committee and the Director.
+During the year, a period of cover for the Director was provided by the Senior Housing Officer.
+Emoluments for this period are included in total emoluments for key management personnel.